About Me and My Approach

 My Approach

-I provide a custom therapeutic plan for every client, drawing from an integrative blend of Internal Family Systems (IFS), Cognitive Behavioral Therapy (CBT), and other models.
+I specialize in providing evidence based counseling, drawing from an integrative blend of Internal Family Systems (IFS), Cognitive Behavioral Therapy (CBT), and other models.
 My style is grounded in empathy and lightheartedness, and my primary goal is to build an authentic and respectful relationship that creates a safe space for you to explore, laugh, cry, and ultimately grow into the person you want to be.

 Scenic mountain landscape with winding mountain road under cloudy sky.